 The following options increase site security:

 - Tell browsers not to cache page data was an option in previous versions that was removed in Issuetrak 15.1 and above.
 See the next bulleted item down for more information about this option for 15.1+.
 This disabled the caching functions on data entry pages within Issuetrak.
-This measure is designed to prevent hackers from potentially gaining access to sensitive information through a specific workstation or other common access point.
+This measure is designed to prevent hackers from potentially gaining access to sensitive information through a specific workstation or other common access points.
 However, this results in potential inconveniences for your user base, primarily in that the Back button of the browser may not return the user to the previously viewed page and could also empty the data entry fields on the page they are on.

 - Protect this site from Cross-Site Request Forgery (CSRF) attacks adds additional security layers to your site that help prevent hackers from potentially gaining access to sensitive information and/or executing malicious functions through Cross-Site Request Forgery attacks.
 This option comes with a number of potential inconveniences to your users, including additional steps needing to be taken to perform certain behaviors.